 - Vanilla tends to cover the tomato scent.
-If you insist to add it, use a pretty small amount.
+If you insist on adding it, use a pretty small amount.

-- Careful not to over boil the tomato marmelade.
+- Careful not to over boil the tomato marmalade.
 Even if it seems a bit watery, remove from the heat when the time is up.

 And don’t reveal to anyone what it is. 😉 Let them guess!

 Preparation: 15 minutes and 1,5 hours for cooking.
 Tomatoes skin is easily removed if you put them into boiling water for 1 minute.
 The required cooling time for the marmalade depends on the season.
 Easy recipe.

 3 kirsch shots